ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 >
 > Tables for platforms with a mark ✔️ are completed.
 >
+> PROGRESSION: 66 OF 108 PLATFORMS COMPLETED.
+>
 > PLEASE WAIT A FEW DAYS, IT WILL NOT TAKE MUCH MORE TO BE AVAILABLE FOR ALL OF YOU.
 >
 > LAST UPDATED ON FEBRUARY 14, 2024.